BushLife - A Guide to Snowmobiling

 Also, remember that measuring ice thickness in one particular spot means absolutely nothing a little further down.

-The Floatation Suit for Snowmobiling
+The Flotation Suit for Snowmobiling

 A forewarning that these floating or survival suits are not cheap, but then again, no amount of money in the bank matters when you are dead.
 Consider it as a part of the initial costs of buying a snowmobile.
-Flotation suits are something I recommend to anyone who fishes, skates, walks or does any ice activity.
+Flotation suits are something I recommend to anyone who fishes, skates, walks or is involved in any ice activity.
 I bought one for the entire family, and I make sure they wear them religiously before going on ice.

 Ice Safety Picks

-Safety equipment, like the Eagle Claw Ice Safety Picks, are a must.
-These happen to be fishing ones, but they are all similar and provide the same function.
-The picks dig into the ice to give you enough grip to pull yourself out to safety.When I broke through, I was close to shore and swam out.
-It’s a different ballgame when you’re surrounded by slippery ice.
+Safety equipment, like theย Eagle Claw Ice Safety Picks, is a must.
+These just happen to beย fishingย ones, but they are all similar and provide the same function.
+The picks dig into the ice, giving you enough grip to pull yourself out to safety.
+When I broke through, I was close to shore and swam out – it’s a different ballgame when you’re surrounded by slippery ice.ย

 Basic Snowmobiling Accessories